MattiooFR/log-maker-100-days/README.md

 Welcome to this Log Maker.

-Download the files and write `python main.py` in your terminal where the file is located to generate a log.md as this [example](log.md).
+Download the files or `git clone https://github.com/MattiooFR/log-maker-100-days` and write `python main.py` in your terminal where the files are located to generate a log.md as this [example](log.md).

 ### Requirements :